Dinosauriel/cah/README.md

 | `-p password` | _Optional_ |                                              password of the new player |
 | `-t`          | _Optional_ | create a temporary user (will automatically be deleted after some time) |
 | `-a`          | _Optional_ |                         create an administrator user (can create games) |

+## Start webpack bundling service:

+`npm run watch`

+> When editing _javascript_ or _sass_ files during development, __you will need__ to enable the npm watching service.
+This will detect when you edit a .js or .scss file in the assets directory and automatically bundle all the source files into one output file.

 ## Start the websocket server: